wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Certificates creation and deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. [*Master*] This step implies the selection of the Wazuh cluster installation type.
-Choose between ``Wazuh single-node cluster`` tab, for the Wazuh single node cluster, and ``Wazuh multi-node cluster`` tab in case of having two or more nodes.
+Choose between ``Wazuh single-node cluster`` tab, for the Wazuh single node cluster, and ``Wazuh multi-node cluster`` tab in case of having two or more Wazuh cluster nodes.

     .. include:: ../../_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst